kmesh-net/kmesh/README.md

     default   istio-waypoint   10.96.143.232   True         5m7s
     ```

-    Add annotation "sidecar.istio.io/proxyImage: ghcr.io/kmesh-net/waypoint:v0.3.0" to the `default` gateway.
-Then gateway pod will
+    Add annotation "sidecar.istio.io/proxyImage: ghcr.io/kmesh-net/waypoint-{arch}:v0.3.0" to the `default` gateway, convert `{arch}` to the architecture of the host, current optional values are `x86` and `arm`.
+Then gateway pod will restart.
-    restart.
 Now kmesh is L7 enabled!

 ## Kmesh Performance